Kamal Narain Singh

-Kamal Narain Singh (13 December 1926 – 8 September 2022) was the 22nd Chief Justice of India.
+Kamal Narain Singh (13 December 1926 – 8 September 2022) was an Indian jurist who served as the 22nd Chief Justice of India.
 He was educated at L.R.L.A.
 High School in Sirsa and Ewing Christian College in Allahabad and was a graduate of the University of Allahabad.
 At 17 days, his tenure as chief justice is the shortest.

 Legal career

-As a lawyer, Singh practiced civil, constitutional and taxation law since 1957.
-His first judicial appointment was as Additional Judge of the Allahabad High Court in 1970 and Permanent Judge in 1972.
+As a lawyer, Singh practiced civil, constitutional and taxation law from 1957.
+His first judicial appointment was as additional judge of the Allahabad High Court in 1970.
+He was confirmed as permanent judge in 1972.
 He joined the Supreme Court in 1986 and served as Chief Justice of India from 25 November 1991 until 12 December 1991.

+Over the course of his Supreme Court tenure, Singh authored 100 judgments and sat on 336 benches.

 He was honored with "Proud Past Alumni" by the University of Allahabad Alumni Association.